Town Council Declines Recommendation on Regulations For Self Storage

 Before sending the storage unit ordinance to the upcoming public hearing, the Town Council stripped the regulations of the Special Use Permit requirement from the proposed ordinance.
 This action by the current Town Council makes it a “by-right” use on any commercial lot along the Scenic Highway.
 The Town Council also removed several other recommendations from the Planning Commission’s version of the ordinance.
 Examples of these were:

-• Prohibiting the use of poison bates to control rodents.
+• Prohibiting the use of poison baits to control rodents.
 The Charlestown Moraine and the Coastal ponds that lie on both sides of Rt.
 1 and are important areas for eagles, hawks, owls, and other raptors.
-The use of poison bates is one of the leading causes of death among raptors that ingest the poison when hunting mice that have been fed the bait.
-Mice can be controlled by not allowing the storage of food and using traps, but the Town Council ignored these suggestions and allowed poison bates.
+The use of poison baits is one of the leading causes of death among raptors that ingest the poison when hunting mice that have been fed the bait.
+Mice can be controlled by not allowing the storage of food and using traps, but the Town Council ignored these suggestions and allowed poison baits.

 • Limiting hours of operation to daytime to decrease light pollution and increase safety.
 Instead, the Town Council majority increased the hours to 9 p.m. that would ensure that hundreds of lights would create a dome of light over the facility and that renters would be able to access their units with the least amount of surveillance.